intro

 Requirements

-The job’s scope, impact, and diversity of responsibilities will assist in determining how many members should serve on the Committee.
+The job’s scope, impact, and range of responsibilities will assist in determining how many members should serve on the Committee.
 It is best practice for a committee to consist of an odd number of members.
 It is also best practice to include a Human Resources professional as an ex-officio member to advise the committee regarding laws and regulations surrounding the hiring process, as well as Auburn University’s procedures to ensure a smooth and efficient process.

 Primarily, the search committee’s role is to evaluate applicant materials and their experience, recommending the best candidates for a vacant position.
 In order to do this effectively, each committee member must have a working knowledge of the position that must be filled and expertise to assess specific skills of the applicants.